uc-cdis/compose-services/README.md

 Refer to [Setting up Users](#Setting-Up-Users) to review how to apply the changes made in the `user.yaml` file to the database

 ### Changing the data dictionary
+For an introduction to the data model and some essential information for modifying a data dictionary, please read [this](https://gen3.org/docs/submitdata/) before proceeding.

 The data dictionary the commons uses is dictated by either the `DICTIONARY_URL` or the `PATH_TO_SCHEMA_DIR` environment variable in both sheepdog and peregrine.

-The default value for `DICTIONARY_URL` is set to `https://s3.amazonaws.com/dictionary-artifacts/datadictionary/develop/schema.json` and the default value for `PATH_TO_SCHEMA_DIR` is set to the `example-schemas` directory which is downloaded as part of the compose-services repo.
+The default value for `DICTIONARY_URL` is set to `https://s3.amazonaws.com/dictionary-artifacts/datadictionary/develop/schema.json` and the default value for `PATH_TO_SCHEMA_DIR` is set to the `example-schemas` directory which is downloaded as part of the compose-services repo (from [here](https://github.com/uc-cdis/datadictionary/tree/develop/gdcdictionary/schemas)).
 Both correspond to the developer test data dictionary, as one is on AWS and one is a local data dictionary setup.
 To override this default, edit the `environment` fields in the peregrine section of the `docker-compose.yml` file.
 This will change the value of the environment variable in both sheepdog and peregrine.
 An example, where the `DICTIONARY_URL` and `PATH_TO_SCHEMA_DIR` environment variables is set to the default values, is provided in the docker-compose.yml.

 **NOTE**: Only one of the two environment variables can be active at a time.
 The data commons will prefer `DICTIONARY_URL` over `PATH_TO_SCHEMA_DIR`.
 To reduce confusion, keep the variable you're not using commented out.